E-commerce marketing startup Yotpo raises $230M at a $1.4B valuation – TechCrunch

 “I like to say that Victoria’s Secret will die by a thousand cuts,” he said.
 “These are the mini-brands … the up-and-comer brands that are going to replace the incumbents.”

 Yotpo has now raised more than $400 million in total funding, according to Crunchbase.
-The round was led by by Bessemer Venture Partners and Tiger Global, with participation from Claltech Investment, Coin Ventures, Hanaco, Vertex Ventures, Vintage Investment Partners, Capital Group and others.
+The round was led by by Bessemer Venture Partners and Tiger Global, with participation from Claltech Investment, Coin Ventures, Hanaco, Vertex Ventures, Vintage Investment Partners and others.

 “Tiger Global has long been bullish on eCommerce as the future of retail, having invested in disruptor brands like Warby Parker and Peloton, giants like JD.com, and best-in-class SaaS companies like Stripe and Twilio,” said Tiger’s John Curtius in a statement.
 “We are excited by Yotpo’s approach to provide a unified marketing tech stack and the value it provides to brands and online shoppers in the process.”